ggambini/apache_conf/README.md

 # apache_conf
 Web based tool to generate Apache Vhost config.
-This tool can use to learn Apache config syntax with ajax interactions.
+This tool can use to learn step-by-step Apache syntax with ajax interactions.

 ### Demonstration
 You can test vanilla version of apache_conf here :